-- New Jersey Governor Chris Christie’s campaign as lead counsel in a civil rights class action in the so called “Bridgegate” matter.
+- New Jersey Governor Chris Christie’s campaign as lead counsel in winning total dismissal of class action in the “Bridgegate” matter.

 - lead defense counsel to senior business leaders in high-profile DOJ, SEC, OFAC and other criminal and regulatory investigations.

 - Société Générale bank as co-lead defense counsel in federal antitrust and market-manipulation class and related actions.

 - Sibanye-Stillwater as co-lead trial counsel, winning a Delaware shareholder appraisal trial following acquisition of Stillwater mining.